bagsiz/laravel-maintenance/README.md

 composer require bagsiz/laravel-maintenance
 ```

-The package will automatically register its service provider.
+The package will automatically register its service provider and middleware.

 ## Configuration